palmcivet7/compliant-smart-contract/README.md

 This project uses a [forked version of the EverestConsumer](https://github.com/palmcivet7/everest-chainlink-consumer) with updated Chainlink function names, gas optimizations and mislabelling fix in the `IEverestConsumer` interface that would've returned the incorrect compliant status.

 A `pendingRequest` in the context of this system refers to requests that are pending automation.
 This name needs to be reviewed for clarity/confusion reasons as requests that are not pending automation are not set to true in this mapping.

+It is currently only possible to pay for `Compliant` requests with the LINK token.
+A future feature could be payment abstraction allowing the use of payments in other tokens such as native, USDC, etc that then get swapped to LINK.